-The Archaeological Site of Thorikos lies only a short drive away from the port of Lavrion and approximately 50 km away from Athens.
+The Archaeological Site of Thorikos in Athens: This archaeological site is located close to the port of Lavrion, approximately 50 km away from Athens.

 This historically significant monument is among the remains of the ancient seafront settlement of Thorikos.
-It is relatively well-preserved, considering the fact that its estimated date of construction is sometime between 525 and 480 BC.
+Note that Thorikos was one of the towns that Theseus united in order to form the city of Athens.
+It is relatively well-preserved, considering the fact that its estimated date of construction is between 525 and 480 BC.
 It is believed that some parts of the theater were reconstructed later on.

-Unlike the majority of other ancient Greek theaters that are horseshoe shaped, this one is among the rare oval-shaped ones, with a rectangular orchestra.
+Unlike the majority of other ancient Greek theaters that are horseshoe-shaped, this one is oval-shaped with a rectangular orchestra.

-The biggest known Mycenaean tumulus tomb is also located nearby, on the hill of Velatouri, as well as the remnants of a 6th century smelter and an ancient graveyard that was still in use when the theater was constructed.
+The biggest known Mycenaean tumulus tomb is also located nearby, on the hill of Velatouri, as well as the remnants of a 6th-century smelter and an ancient graveyard.

-The entire area is full of various findings, including ruins of ancient houses, unidentified buildings, a 5th century temple dedicated to the goddess Demeter and Kore and a 4th century tower.
+The entire area is full of various findings, including ruins of ancient houses, unidentified buildings, a 5th-century temple dedicated to the goddess Demeter and Kore (Persephone) and a 4th-century tower.